manjuprem12/SliderTask/README.md

 ### Overview
 I am created a simple slider app.
 This slider app is allows a user to enter loan amount and loan duration and interest rate and monthly payment details will display in the application.

+###Sliders
+	Amount
+      o	Amount will be a slider.
+According to slider moving amount will be displayed. o	Loan amount will be between $500 to $5000
+	Loan Duration
+      o	Loan Duration is according to month.
+Loan duration will between 6 to 24 months

+###Usage

+		•	Interest Rate
+		    o	Interest rate will be displayed

+		•	Monthly Payment-Amount
+	    	o	Monthly payment in amount (how much has to be paid).

+		•	Monthly Payment-Currency
+	    	o	Currency will be USD(amount currency)

+		•	Num Payments
+				o	Numbers of payments.

+		•	Principal-Amount
+				o	User's Principal Amount

+		•	Principal-Currency
+				o	Principal amount will be USD